devanuraglanjewar/-JobSphere/README.md

-#  JobSphere - Campus Recruitment Platform
+#  JobSphere - Campus Recruitment Platform.

 JobSphere is a backend application built to streamline the campus recruitment process.
 It provides RESTful APIs for managing users, students, job postings, applications, and interviews.
 All functionalities can be tested using Postman or similar API testing tools.